From the ashes of the devastating bushfires, the Port Macquarie Koala Hospital is now eyeing a much brighter future.

 The entire organisation is "totally overwhelmed" by the fundraising effort, she added.

-Running alongside these two efforts, the koala hospital is also about to start a major upgrade of its current site in Port Macquarie.
+Running alongside these two efforts, the koala hospital is also about to commence a major upgrade of its current site at Roto House.

-This is being funded under a state government grant of $5 million.
+This is being funded under a state government grant of $5m.
 The koala hospital will contribute around $1.25m for the redevelopment.

 The $6.25 million redevelopment will provide a raised walkway through the trees, new rehabilitation and permanent resident koala yards, training, research and education spaces, a shop, koala museum and theatrette.